Immunizations at Good Day Pharmacy—Our Pharmacists are certified to vaccinate to help protect you from illness.

 Walk-in to Any of our Good Day Locations and Receive Vaccination On-Site.

 Some vaccines require special attention, so calling ahead is recommended.

 Immunization Clinics Offered On-Site at Your Location.

 Keep your team as healthy as possible during flu season and throughout the year!
 Good Day Pharmacy works with organizations and businesses to help protect team members from the flu.
 We’ll schedule flu shot clinics on site at your location, or your members may visit us at the pharmacies for flu shots and other vaccinations.
-Contact Karen Price at 970-669-7500 ext 7, or print, complete and fax the On-Site Clinic & Vaccine Order Form (PDF) to 970-667-1095.
+Contact us at 970-461-9101 for questions or to schedule a clinic today.

 Gardasil™ vaccine helps protect against some cervical cancers caused by Human Papilomavirus (HPV).
 Three doses are recommended for full benefits.
 All girls and women ages 9 to 26 should be vaccinated with a three dose series of Gardasil™.
 For More Information.

 - Hepatitis A and Hepatitis B